Cerebral Palsy and Medical Negligence

 Cerebral Palsy compensation claims can be extremely difficult to prove, however, with the right medical experts and experienced cerebral palsy lawyers, families can be advised if the most likely cause of their child's cerebral palsy was a failure or breach in the duty of care by the treating doctors, nurses or hospital.
 Not all birth trauma claims are the result of negligence.
 Our solicitors will gather and review the evidence to determine whether you have a case or not.

-If it can be proven that there was negligence, then compensation can be awarded.
-The amount of compensation awarded will depend on the extent of the injuries, disabilities and needs of the particular child.
 The purpose of compensation is to provide you/your child with money to cover the costs of treatment needs, attendant care, specialist equipment/aids, to compensate for loss of earnings and pain and suffering, that was caused by the negligence or wrong-doing of another person.

 Most of these claims settle out-of-court without having to go through a trial, however the court usually must formally approve the amount of compensation that is agreed to, to ensure that the child's best interests are protected.